mathjax/MathJax/docs/html/_sources/installation.txt

     git clone git://github.com/mathjax/MathJax.git MathJax

 to obtain and set up a copy of MathJax.
-Note that there is no longer a ``fonts.zip`` file, and that the ``fonts`` directory is now part of the repository itself.
+(Note that there is no longer a ``fonts.zip`` file, as there was in v1.0, and that the ``fonts`` directory is now part of the repository itself.)

 Whenever you want to update MathJax, you can now use